212: Godzilla vs. Megalon

 You know, I think Peter Bogdanovich shot this sequence here.

-Peter Bogdanovich is a director known for such films as Mask, Daisy Miller, and The Last Picture Show.
+Peter Bogdanovich (1936-2021) was a director known for such films as Mask, Daisy Miller, and The Last Picture Show.
 He is also an actor who has appeared in The Sopranos and 54, among others.

 Suddenly, we’re watching Mannix.